jeff-bruemmer/Introduction-to-Clojure.Spec/introduction-to-clojure-spec.md

 # A Brief Introduction to Clojure.Spec

-`clojure.spec` is a powerful library that allows programmers to:
+Clojure, a lisp built on immutable data structures, is a dynamic programming language.
+Some programmers prefer languages with static types. `clojure.spec` is a powerful library that adds static-type-like functionality, and overdelivers.

+`clojure.spec` allows programmers to:

 - describe data beyond type
 - document code in a way readable by both humans and machines